Panasonic EZ1000 claims to be the first 'HDR-capable' OLED TV

-Panasonic is back in the 4K OLED TV game at CES 2017 with the EZ1000 series, which offers its "most faithful picture ever", as well as announcing three new 4K Blu-ray players.
+Panasonic is back in the 4K OLED TV game at CES 2017 with the EZ1000 (EX1002 in the UK) series, which offers its "most faithful picture ever", as well as announcing three new 4K Blu-ray players.

 Panasonic means business with its second OLED TV.
 Quite aside from looking stunning thanks to a super slim design, it makes some big claims about its performance.